evolarjun/amr/docs/Installing-AMRFinder.md

 # Installation

-AMRFinder requires HMMER, BLAST+, Linux, and perl.
-We provide Linux binaries, and the source code is available to compile AMRFinder yourself though we haven't extensively tested compiling AMRFinder on other systems and aren't supporting non-Linux systems at this time.
+AMRFinderPlus requires HMMER, BLAST+, Linux, and perl.
+We provide Linux binaries, and the source code is available to compile AMRFinderPlus yourself though we haven't extensively tested compiling AMRFinderPlus on other systems and aren't supporting non-Linux systems at this time.

-For basic instructions on compiling AMRFinder see [Compile AMRFinder from source](Compile-AMRFinder-from-source.md).
+For basic instructions on compiling AMRFinderPlus see [Compile AMRFinderPlus from source](Compile-AMRFinder-from-source.md).

 ## Prerequisites